mcclure/emily/doc/manual.md

 - thisUpdate *[object]* *[closure]* - If given a "blank" closure, puts it in "method" state with `current` and `this` equal to *[object]*.
 If given a "method" closure, leaves `current` unaltered and updates `this` to *[object]*.

 In other words, `thisInit` does the transform performed when assigning to an object definition; `thisFreeze` does the transform performed when assigning to an object at other times; and `thisUpdate` does the transform performed when invoking a method on `super` or implicitly fetching a method out of an object's `.parent`.
 It is not clear to me that these are useful.

+# About packages

+Packages are Emily code loaded from disk.
+They are accessed through the package "loaders" `package`, `project` and `directory` (see below).
+A package loader is an object which invisibly encapsulates an on-disk directory.
+Atom lookups on this object will query the directory; if a directory with the given atom name is found a loader for that directory will be returned, or if a source file with the atom name plus the `.em` extension is found that file will be loaded and executed "as a package" (see below) and its result returned.
+Notice an consequence of this is that you cannot use a loader to load any file whose filename contains characters diallowed in an Emily atom.

+Loading code through a loader is lazy; if a single `.em` file is loaded multiple times from a loader, the interpreter will attempt to avoid executing it more than once.
+(This has not been well tested and might not always work properly if you have set custom loader paths-- in particular, setting the package and project dirs to the same directory will probably behave weird.)

+## Executing code "as a package"

+When code is executed through a loader, it runs in a scope very similar to that of an object literal.
+Code run inside the package file is "building an object" as it goes, and all assignments to top-level scope within the file are added to this new object.
+Basically, imagine that the toplevel scope is "returned" at the end of the file.

+Similar to object literals, a `current` object is visible inside the package code; however, `this` is not.
+Also unlike object literals, variables assigned to within the package file are immediately visible without having to use `current`.
+To be totally explicit, this is legal in the toplevel scope of a package:

+    x = 3     # Add to package scope
+    println x # Read back from package scope

+However, this is not legal code:

+    obj = [
+        x = 3     # Add to object
+        println x # This reads from enclosing scope, not object.
+    ]

+## Private

+When writing a package file, you might find that you need to use scratch variables which you don't want to be exported outside the package.
+For this purpose, you can use `private`. `private` is an object (it can be both written to and read from) the members of which will be visible to code in the package.
+If both private and non-private variables exist with the same name, the private variable will take precedence.
+For example, if these two files exist in the same directory:

+File `includeMe.em`:

+    private.x = "don't export me!"
+    x = "export me!"
+    print "Private variable says: " x ln

+File `executeMe.em`:

+    exported = directory.includeMe.x
+    print "exported variable says: " exported ln

+Then executing `executeMe.em` will print:

+    Private variable says: don't export me!
+    exported variable says: export me!

+But this is confusing, so please don't do it.

+`private` will not exist in source files that are being executed directly using the interpreter.
+It only exists in packages...

+#### ...and object literals

+`private` is also available inside of object literals, where it behaves the same way as it does in package code-- **including** the un-object-literal-like detail of any variables assigned to `private` being immediately visible.
+For example, this is valid:

+    a = [
+        private.x = 3
+        y = x
+    ]
+    println: a.y

+This will print "3".

+## Loaders

+* `package` loads the "standard library" packages from the Emily standard library.
+(Right now this is empty.)
+* `project` loads packages from "your project"-- that is, the directory the interpreter believes to contain your program.
+* `directory` loads from "the directory which contains the currently executing file".

+Unlike the other two loaders, the search path for `directory` can vary from file to file; in the entry point for your program (the `.em` file, your `-e` string), `directory` and `project` will by default be the same, but for code executed using a loader they can differ.

+If you run a `.em` file as a program using the Emily interpreter, the project directory will be by default set to the directory which contains that file.
+If you instruct the Emily interperter to run with `-e`, stdin input, or in interactive mode, the project directory will be the current working directory at the time the interpreter is invoked.

+You can also explicitly set both the package and project directories when you invoke the Emily interpreter, either by using command line arguments (`--package-path` and `--project-path`) or using environment variables (`EMILY_PACKAGE_PATH` and `EMILY_PROJECT_PATH`).
+See the [manpage](manpage.1.md).

 # Miscellania